Fan Us Follow Us RSS

 Channel One News

 Click on the link below to learn more about how high school baseball players are suffering from injuries caused by overuse.

 Nathan Littauer Hospital works with coaches and athletes at Broadalbin-Perth to help reduce injuries that stem from repetitive stress in sports.

 Marjorie Albohm, president of the National Athletic Trainer’s Association, discusses heat and health problems with host Barbara Lewis on Sound Medicine.
 Albohm has suggestions for parents and coaches to protect athletes from heat illness and dehydration as they participate in two-a-day practices in the heat of summer.

 KMOX "NewsRadio 1120" AM Radio

-Dr. Matt Matava, team physician for the St. Louis Rams and orthopedic surgeon at Washington University in St. Louis, talks with KMOX’s Mark Reardon about the STOP Sports Injuries campaign.
+Dr. Matt Matava, team physician for the St. Louis Rams and orthopedic surgeon at Washington University in St. Louis, talks with KMOX’s Mark Reardon about STOP Sports Injuries.

 AOSSM Director of Communications

 6300 North River Road, Suite 500 • Rosemont, IL 60018 • Phone: 1-847-655-8660 • www.STOPSportsInjuries.org